labsyspharm/dye-drop-microsite/docs/overview/dye-drop/ddd-exp.md

 **Step 2: LDR + EdU Stain**

-Using a multi-channel pipette, gently add Live/Dead Red and EdU(5-ethylnyl-2'-deoxyuridine) in 10% OptiPrp<sup>TM</sup> in PBS soluion down the wall of the wells.
+Using a multi-channel pipette, gently add Live/Dead Red (LDR) and EdU(5-ethylnyl-2'-deoxyuridine) in 10% OptiPrep<sup>TM</sup> in PBS soluion down the wall of the wells.

 <span style="color:#F20D0A">Dead cells are stained by LDR.</span>